 Located on the fourth floor of the Hotel Van Zandt, Geraldine’s is dedicated to showcasing Austin’s top talent by featuring live music 365 days a year.
-Combine the tunes with the bar’s massive selection of cocktails, local beers and wines, Geraldine’s has become the hottest spot to grab a drink any night of the week.
+Combine the tunes with the bar’s massive selection of cocktails, local beers, and wines, Geraldine’s has become the hottest spot to grab a drink any night of the week.
 Be sure to stop by on a breezy day and indulge in a refreshing libation out on the adjoining pool deck and take in the remarkable view.
-Also, be sure to keep an eye out for some of your favorite celebrities that stop by for a beverage before hitting up Rainey Street like Seth Rogen, Kesha and more.
+Also, be sure to keep an eye out for some of your favorite celebrities that stop by for a beverage before hitting up Rainey Street like Seth Rogen, Kesha, and more.

 The Infinite Monkey Theorem – South Austin

 Looking to unWINEd?
 The Infinite Monkey Theorem is an urban winery focused on making wines in a back-alley winery on South Congress.
 Whether you want to enjoy the funky space or take a can of wine to go, IMT gives the winery access to the city and the city access to the winery.
-IMT has Texas wine on tap, in bottle and cans available at retail or to enjoy as you sit a spell.
+IMT has Texas wine on tap, in bottles and cans available at retail or to enjoy as you sit a spell.

 Waller Creek Pub House – East Sixth Street